-- A. All stated meetings shall be announced at least one week prior to the meeting.
-The agenda for each stated meeting shall be submitted to the members and conspicuously posted 48 hours in advance of the meeting. - B. Reasonable notice of special meetings shall be given. - C. Notice of special meetings shall include the purpose of the meeting.
-No other business shall be transacted at the meeting.
+- 1. Within the first month of the fall term, notice for all stated meetings shall be provided to the entire student body.
+At least one week prior to each stated meeting, notice shall be provided to the entire student body.
+The agenda for each stated meeting shall be made available to the entire student body at least 48 hours in advance of the meeting. - 2.
+Reasonable notice of special meetings shall be given to the entire student body.
+The notice of special meetings shall include the purpose of the meeting.